Mumbai Coastal Road: A faster alternative to connect South Mumbai with western suburbs

 The estimated cost of the Mumbai Coastal Road project is Rs 13,060 crore.

-Mumbai Coastal Road Project: Key facts
+Mumbai Coastal Road: Key facts

 Name Dharmveer Swarajya Rakshak Chhatrapati Sambhaji Maharaj Coastal Road